 It is important to be aware that the SPF of a sun lotion only indicates the level of protection against UVB radiation.
 It does not tell you anything about the protection it offers against dangerous UVA light.

-This means that whilst the skin will not show visible signs of UV damage and will not go red and burn, the UVA radiation can still be getting through and causing long-term damage to the living skin cells in the deeper underlying layers of the skin.
+This means that whilst the skin will not show visible signs of UV damage and will not go red and burn, without regular reapplication the UVA radiation could still be getting through and causing long-term damage to the living skin cells in the deeper underlying layers of the skin.

-It is more important to apply regularly and liberally than to choose a high SPF sun cream.
+It is very important to apply your sun cream regularly and liberally, no matter what SPF you choose.
 Read about how to apply sun cream.

-Our friendly customer care team is happy to help you with any questions you may have about our organic sun lotions.
+Our friendly UK customer care team is happy to help you with any questions you may have about UV protection and our organic sun lotions.
 Please call us on 01403 740350 or leave your comment or question below.